 Teaching at home is the most profitable way to run a one-person, private piano studio.
-Not only does this eliminate the overhead of renting a space, and the time and expense of traveling to student’s homes, in the U.S. you can actually use your home studio space as an income tax write off, making your piano studio more profitable.
+Not only does this eliminate the overhead of renting a space, and the time and expense of traveling to students’ homes, but in the U.S. you can actually use your home studio space as an income tax write-off, making your piano studio more profitable.

 Use Technology and Double-Up.